 What a few months it's been... while we remain a small player in the world of interior coatings, word continues to spread about our wonderful paint, and we are enjoying record sales.

 However, it seems one of our fellow paint manufacturers (backed up by the British Coatings Federation, of which we are not part) took objection to our claim of being a “100% VOC-free paint” and made a complaint to the Advertising Standards Agency.
-Well, the egg is on their face because we won.
+Well, the egg is on their face because the complaint was not upheld.
 And, so far as we are aware, we are the only paint manufacturer who has been able to make this claim and prove it.

 When the ASA contacted us for information, we provided independent test reports with detailed scientific analysis of our paint which concluded that no VOCs were detected.

-We are delighted to say that the good people of the ASA accepted that our “100% VOC-free” claim had been substantiated and was not misleading.
+We are delighted to say our “100% VOC-free” claim had been substantiated and was not misleading.
 A victory for the little guys.

 (In the interests of openness and honesty, they did pull us up for the use of the phrase “zero emission” on a technicality, but we plan to submit our paint for more specific testing to demonstrate that this claim is also true.
 Watch this space.)